JHU-PL-Lab/www-fpse/assignments/project.md

 * Use the standard course libraries -- `Core`, `Async`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 1-3 people, any of these three options is good.
 * A very rough idea of the scope of the project is around 500-1000 lines of code per person.
-* There will be two official check-ins: there will be a lab before Thanksgiving with a submission shortly after, and there will be a final demo and code submission on Dec 1Xth (insert our final day here -- 19th?).
+* There will be two official check-ins: there will be a lab before Thanksgiving with a submission shortly after, and there will be a final demo and code submission on Dec 1Xth (insert our final exam day here -- 19th?).

 ### Potential Project Topic Thrusts

 * You will need to make a standalone application as you did in assignments 2 and 4.
-* Here are are three approaches to help focus your ideas.
+* Here are are three approaches to give some potential directions; feel free to do whatever you like though.

 #### 1. A command-line app with persistence
 * The idea here is to make some application where all the interaction is via the command line.